Suggested Holiday Itinerary

 Tours depart on selected departure dates with a minimum of 2 guests up to a maximum of 16.
 All tours are in dual language German/English commentary.
 English only commentary tours are available on certain departures only.
 Also, some departure dates do not incur a single supplement - please enquire for further details.

-The tour includes 12 breakfasts, all accommodation as specified, porterage, and transport/sightseeing as specified.
-A dinner package can be added (days 1-6 and 9-12) - cost on request.
+The tour includes 12 breakfasts, one picnic lunch, bottled water on board, all accommodation as specified, porterage, and transport/sightseeing as specified.
+A dinner package can be added (days 1-5 and 8-12) - cost on request.

 Summary Of The Itinerary